must23/av-lab.github.io/tutorials/sys/sys7.md

     4. Client error responses (`400`–`499`)
     5. Server error responses (`500`–`599`)
     Check [this link](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#information_responses) for more details.
 * You can replace `x = requests.get(url)` by `x = requests.post(url)` to run a POST request.
-POST allows to attach additional content to requests.
-One famous attachements could be JSON file, a simple text-based data structure for key-value pairs (and more).
-So, you may modify the above code to attach an a content to your request.
+POST allows attaching additional content to requests.
+One popular attachment is JSON data, a simple text-based data structure for key-value pairs (and more).
+So, you may modify the above code to attach content to your request.
 ```bash
 myobj = {'somekey': 'somevalue'}
 x = requests.post(url, json = myobj)